What is mindfulness?

 We are on hand to give you follow up support anytime you need and have 24 FREE group meditations a month and check-in sessions which you are welcome to make use of for the rest of your life.
 This often proves to be very useful for people in helping them establish and master their practise.
 It’s also a great opportunity to meet some really interesting and cool people along the way.

 Beeja meditation also offers you more of an obvious pathway for progression if you wish to take your practice further.
 You can accelerate your development with ease.

 Ultimately, there are many paths to wisdom and knowledge; it’s simply a case of finding the practice which most resonates with you.

 Find out more

 We hope you’ve found this useful.
-If you wish to explore Beeja meditation further, why not come along to a talk, or check out our courses to see if they resonate.
+If you wish to explore Beeja meditation further, why not come along to a talk, or check out our London-based courses to see if they resonate.
 Good luck on your journey.